-If you or your child develops signs and symptoms common to coarctation of the aorta, call your doctor.
-After an initial exam, it's likely that the doctor will refer you or your child to a doctor trained in the diagnosis and treatment of heart conditions (cardiologist).
+If you or your child develops symptoms of coarctation of the aorta, call your health care provider.
+After the first exam, you or your child may be referred to a doctor trained in the diagnosis and treatment of heart conditions (cardiologist).

 What you can do

 - Write down any symptoms you or your child has had, and for how long.

 - Write down important medical information, including any other health conditions.